coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 > This significantly expands expressiveness and portability of human tagged text, by **postponing machine-concerns to the end of the human text** in contrast to literal interweaving of content and markupsymbols (or extra network requests, webservices e.g.).

 For all other purposes, regular mimetypes can be used (but are not required by the spec).<br>
-To keep XR Fragments a lightweight spec, BibTeX is used for text/spatial tagging (not a scripting language or RDF e.g.).

-> Applications are also free to attach any JSON(LD / RDF) to spatial objects using custom properties (but is not interpreted by this spec).

 ## URL and Data URI